9 Aerospace Structures

 The decision between a safe life and a fail-safe design in structural design depends on a cost-benefit analysis of the likelihood and the potential consequences of failures.
 The benefit of a safe-life design includes freedom from specific inspection processes and maintenance cycles, which can save an operator much time and money.
 However, fail-safe designs are usually heavier and more expensive.
 Safe-life designs are often simpler and lighter and aim to minimize unplanned maintenance and the possibility of failure by designing components to last for a specific period.
 However, this period may still be thousands of flight cycles or hours.

 An example of a safe-life versus failsafe structure is shown in the figure below for a wing spar, a critical aircraft component.
-Notice that in the event of a failure of the lower spar cap, such as from fatigue cracking, the fail-safe structure has enough redundancy using an alternative load path to carry the bending moment loads.
-Unless the fatigue cracking of the safe-life structure is identified before progressing too far, the spar will fail catastrophically under load.
+The upper spar cap will be in compression and the lower cap in tension; the lower cap is more critical regarding the likelihood of fatigue failure.
+Notice that in the event of a failure of the lower spar cap, the fail-safe structure has enough redundancy because of the alternative load path to carry the bending moment loads.
+Unless the fatigue cracking of a safe-life structure is identified before progressing too far, the spar will fail catastrophically under load.

 In a “fail-safe” versus “safe-life” structure, there is structural redundancy in the event of a failure of a critical component such as a spar cap.
 A fail-safe structure is generally the preferred design.

 The final decision to employ one or the other design philosophy must be made on a case-by-case basis, and the specific application of the parts or systems to different types of airframes.
 For example, a commercial airliner is designed using fail-safe principles, as are military aircraft.
-The use of the fail-safe design philosophy in the aircraft industry provides structural redundancy against damage that may occur during an aircraft’s service life.
-By incorporating fail-safe design features, the consequences of a single component failure can be minimized, ensuring the safety of the aircraft and its passengers.
+Using the fail-safe design philosophy in the aircraft industry provides structural redundancy against damage that may occur during an aircraft’s service life.
+By incorporating fail-safe design features, at the expense of some extra airframe weight, the consequences of a single component failure can be minimized, ensuring the safety of the aircraft and its passengers.

-However, a small general aviation (GA) airplane may be designed using safe-life principles to save weight and cost, recognizing that a GA airplane will likely be flown much less frequently and accumulate a much lower number of loading cycles over its life.
+A small general aviation (GA) airplane may be designed using safe-life principles to save weight and cost, recognizing that it will likely be flown much less frequently and accumulate a much lower number of loading cycles over its life.
 This approach assumes that the components will not be subjected to a critical number of cycles during their lifespan and so do not require the same level of durability and safety factors as commercial or military aircraft.
-Nevertheless, catastrophic structural failures do occur on aging GA airplanes.
+Nevertheless, catastrophic structural failures occur on aging GA airplanes, increasing the burden on the owner/operator for more frequent inspections.

 Airframe Weight Estimation

 A goal in flight vehicle design is always to obtain the maximum performance for the lowest structural weight and lowest cost.
+For a given type of aircraft, its price is roughly proportional to its empty weight.
 However, this goal is not always so readily obtained in practice.
 In this regard, “cost” includes both the acquisition cost of the vehicle or its “price,” as well as its operational costs.
 A flight vehicle comprises many parts, generally combined into major groups or sub-assemblies such as wings, fuselage, tail, undercarriage, propulsion system, etc. Of course, the weight of a new aircraft design is never known a priori and must be obtained iteratively as an integral part of the design process.

 For preliminary airframe design, weight estimates can be performed using historical data for existing aircraft, such as the approaches discussed by Ramer and the related approaches documented by Torenbeek and Roskam.
 As the design process is refined, which will inevitably include computer-aided design (CAD), finite element methods (FEM), and computational fluid dynamics (CFD), the estimated weight of the components and sub-assemblies can be obtained more accurately.
 The effects of weight on performance and cost can then be reassessed, and the structural design iteratively refined toward closure.
 It should be recognized that the weight of an airframe design generally grows disproportionately quickly with increasing size (i.e., the so-called “square-cube law“), which becomes a significant design challenge for commercial aircraft, in particular.

-Advanced materials and sophisticated manufacturing techniques may be considered, reducing the required material and lowering airframe weight.
-The extra design time and investments in tooling in accomplishing significant airframe weight savings may result in a higher useful weight for the aircraft (i.e., fuel load and payload) but not necessarily a lower cost or acquisition price.
+Advanced materials and sophisticated manufacturing techniques may be considered, reducing the required material and lowering the airframe weight.
+The extra design time and investments in tooling necessary to accomplish significant airframe weight savings may result in a higher useful weight for the aircraft (i.e., more fuel load and/or payload) but not necessarily a lower cost or acquisition price.
 Nevertheless, the long-term economics of higher payloads and lower operational costs for airliners are very attractive to an aircraft operator such as an airline.

 What is the payload?